wp-plugins/huzzaz-video-gallery/readme.txt

 Top 3 reasons to use Huzzaz Video Gallery:

 1. Turn your WordPress Page or Blog Post into a beautiful video gallery
-1. Free yourself from WP’s admin panel by collecting and organizing videos "Pinterest style" by using Huzzaz
+1. Collect and organize videos "Pinterest style" using Huzzaz.
+No need for the WP admin panel.
 1. Fully responsive and automatically paginates your video gallery for you

 Download this plugin and create a FREE Huzzaz account [here](http://huzzaz.com/beta/join)